Available in VPC

 - The search condition information of the sample data is as follows:

-- Category: ground
+- Category: Ground.

-- Region/Branch: Seoul or Busan
+- Region/Branch: Seoul or Busan.

-- Component: temperature
+- Component: Temperature.

-- Period: select Day and set as
+- Period: Select Day and set the range to "2011–2021."

-2011년 ~ 2021년. - Condition: mark the checkboxes for Month and Day
+- Condition: Mark the checkboxes for Month and Day.

 - Check the content of the downloaded CSV file.
 You can see that from the top, the header content starts at Line 12, and the temperature data starts at Line 13.